-To disable anonymous authentication, I found updating the following element in the project file (i.e. csproj, vbproj) allowed me to debug my application with anonymous access.
+To disable anonymous authentication in IIS Express, I found updating the following element in the project files (i.e. csproj, vbproj) allowed me to debug my application with anonymous access.

 Changing the IISExpressAnonymousAuthentication setting to enabled fixes the issue (it can also be done within Visual Studio, select project, F4, set Anonymous Authentication in the properties grid to Enabled).

 I ran across this problem with an ASP page and found a solution on the Microsoft Support site.

 Active Server Pages (ASP) page, ASP.NET page, Internet Services API (ISAPI) application, or Common Gateway Interface (CGI) application on a Windows Server 2003 server running Internet Information Services (IIS) 6.0, give the following error messages:

 - HTTP Error 404 – File Not Found